KenWidemon/Angular-Table/table-app/README.md

 ## Note

 I managed to get everything done that was listed in the "High Level Specifications" section, and my code is well-commented to avoid confusion.
+If you are using a different dataset, it will need to be formatted the same as `app/common/constants/mock-data.constant.ts`.
+I edited the original dataset from JSON format to an array constant.